Y-yug-S-shah/AuthGuardian/README.md

 it.
 This ensures compliance and knowledge sharing within the team.

 ## What did I learn and do?
-To demonstrate the real impact of AuthGuardian, here are some quantified achievements and the reasoning behind them:
 - Analyzed 1,000+ Daily Authentication Events.
 - Detected and Investigated 5 Brute Force attempts in a day, this figure is based on the frequency of suspicious activity in my test environment.
 It demonstrates my capability to identify and respond to threats, even at scale.